Antitrust Litigation 2025 Comparisons

 Witness testimony constitutes one of the eight admissible forms of evidence in a civil lawsuit.
 Witnesses may be summoned to provide testimony during the court trial, either at the behest of the litigants’ application or at the court’s own initiative under its official authority.
 In this context, witnesses possessing knowledge of the case’s facts are legally bound to testify before the court.

-In principle, witnesses should appear in court trials, furnish testimony, and field enquiries from both judges and litigants, unless there are exceptional statutory circumstances not to.
-If witnesses encounter challenges that hinder their physical presence in court – such as illness, transportation issues, or other unforeseen events – they can, with the court’s consent, deliver their testimony through methods like written statements, audio-visual transmission technology, or audio-visual materials.
+In principle, witnesses should appear in court trials, furnish testimony, and field enquiries from judges and litigants alike, unless there are exceptional statutory circumstances constituting reasons not to.
+If witnesses encounter challenges that hinder their physical presence in court – such as illness, transportation issues, or other unforeseen events – they can, with the court’s consent, deliver their testimony through methods such as written statements, audiovisual transmission technology or audiovisual materials.

-According to the Judicial Interpretation on Monopoly-related Disputes, the parties may apply to the court for one or two persons with expertise in the area involved in the case, economics, etc, to appear before the court and give explanations on a specialised issue in the case.
+According to the New Judicial Interpretation, the parties may apply to the court for one or two persons with expertise in the area involved in the case or with expertise in economics, etc, to appear before the court and give explanations on a specialised issue in the case.

-According to the Judicial Interpretation on Monopoly-related Disputes, damages in civil lawsuits related to monopolistic behaviours are granted solely to the plaintiff as compensation for their incurred economic losses attributed to the alleged monopolistic conduct.
+According to the New Judicial Interpretation, damages in civil lawsuits related to monopolistic behaviours are granted solely to the plaintiff as compensation for their incurred economic losses attributed to the alleged monopolistic conduct.
 Consequently, punitive or exemplary damages are generally not applicable in these disputes.

-The losses suffered by the plaintiff attributed to the alleged monopolistic conduct include direct losses and reduced acquirable benefits if the act had not occurred.
+The losses suffered by the plaintiff attributed to the alleged monopolistic conduct include direct losses, as well as reduced acquirable benefits if the act had not occurred.
 For determination of the losses, the following factors may be taken into account:

-Where the plaintiff has evidence to prove that the alleged monopolistic act has caused losses to it, but it is difficult to determine the specific amount of losses pursuant to the provisions of the preceding paragraph, the court may, based on the plaintiff’s assertion and the evidence of the case, determine a reasonable compensation amount discretionarily by taking the nature and extent, duration of the alleged monopolistic act and benefits obtained therefrom into account.
+Where the plaintiff has evidence to prove that the alleged monopolistic act has caused losses to the plaintiff, but it is difficult to determine the specific amount of losses pursuant to the provisions of the preceding paragraph, the court may ‒ based on the plaintiff’s assertion and the evidence of the case ‒ determine a reasonable compensation amount discretionarily by taking into account the nature and extent, duration of the alleged monopolistic act, as well as the benefits gained by the perpetrator as a result of the alleged monopolistic act.

-Regarding post-judgment interest, in instances where the infringer fails to fulfil the compensation obligations within the designated timeframe as outlined in the court’s judgment, the infringer will pay an amount equal to double the interest accrued on the damages during the deferred performance period.
+Regarding post-judgment interest, in instances where the infringer fails to fulfil the compensation obligations within the designated timeframe as outlined in the court’s judgment, the infringer will pay an additional post-judgment interest accrued on the damages during the deferred performance period.

-As per Article 1168 of the Civil Code, it is established that when two or more undertakings engage in a tortious act collectively, resulting in harm to third parties, they are bound by joint and several liability.
-Therefore, if the alleged monopolistic behaviours have been committed jointly by multiple undertakings, such as in cases where multiple undertakings entered into a horizontal monopoly agreement or jointly conducted abuse of market dominance, the plaintiff who suffered damages may claim the undertakings are jointly and severally liable.
+Per Article 1168 of the Civil Code, it is established that when two or more undertakings engage in a tortious act collectively ‒ resulting in harm to third parties ‒ they are bound by joint and several liability.
+Therefore, if the alleged monopolistic behaviours have been committed jointly by multiple undertakings, such as in cases where multiple undertakings entered into a horizontal monopoly agreement or jointly conducted abuse of market dominance, the plaintiff who suffered damages may claim that the undertakings bear joint and several liability.

 The concept of right of contribution exists in the civil proceeding context in China.
-Under Article 178 of the Civil Code, the apportionment of liability shares among parties jointly and severally liable will depend on the magnitude of their respective responsibilities.
-In instances where the actual amount of damages assumed by a party jointly and severally liable exceeds the portion that the party should have assumed according to its gravity of liability, the party will be entitled to claim indemnities from other parties jointly and severally liable.
+Under Article 178 of the Civil Code, the apportionment of liability shares among parties that are jointly and severally liable will depend on the magnitude of their respective responsibilities.
+In instances where the actual amount of damages assumed by a jointly and severally liable party exceeds the portion that the party should have assumed according to its gravity of liability, the party will be entitled to claim indemnities from other parties that are jointly and severally liable.

-In the realm of Chinese civil proceedings, an equivalent concept of injunction, as applicable in common law jurisdictions, does not exist.
-Permanent relief measures, including actions like halting infringements and compensating for losses in Chinese civil monopoly cases, are generally established by the court through the court trial and final judgment.
-Concurrently, interim reliefs, commonly referred to as preservation measures in China, can also be adopted during or preceding the civil proceedings.
+In the realm of Chinese civil proceedings, there is no conceptual equivalent of an injunction as applicable in common law jurisdictions.
+Permanent relief measures, including actions such as halting infringements and compensating for losses in Chinese civil monopoly cases, are generally established by the court through the court trial and final judgment.
+Concurrently, interim reliefs ‒ commonly referred to as preservation measures in China ‒ can also be adopted during or preceding the civil proceedings.

 Furthermore, during the pre-litigation phase, parties retain the right to seek court-ordered preservation when urgent circumstances imperil their legitimate rights and interests, potentially leading to irrevocable harm if preservation measures are not implemented.
 For pre-litigation preservation applications, the provision of a guarantee by the applicant is necessary.
 In contrast, for preservation during litigation, the court may decide to mandate the applicant to furnish a guarantee based on the actual circumstances of the case.

-Arbitration, court mediation, people’s mediation and commercial mediation represent prevalent avenues of alternative dispute resolution for addressing civil conflicts in China.
+Arbitration, court mediation, people’s mediation and commercial mediation represent prevalent avenues of ADR for addressing civil conflicts in China.

 Arbitration serves as a resolution mechanism based on the parties’ mutually agreed arbitration contract.
-However, according to Article 3 of the Judicial Interpretation on Monopoly-related Disputes, where a party files a monopoly-related civil lawsuit with the court and the other party claims that there is a contractual relationship between the two parties and that there is an arbitration agreement, the court will not uphold the claim.
-In addition, given that monopoly disputes encompass market competition that may affect public interest matters, exceeding the typical scope of arbitration clauses, the SPC has also stated that “arbitration clauses cannot automatically preclude court jurisdiction” in numerous instances.
+However, according to Article 3 of the New Judicial Interpretation, where a party files a monopoly-related civil lawsuit with the court and the other party claims that the court shall not accept the case on the ground that there is a contractual relationship between the two parties and that there is an arbitration agreement, the court will not uphold the claim.
+In addition, given that monopoly disputes encompass market competition that may affect public interest matters (ie, exceeding the typical scope of arbitration clauses), the SPC has also stated that “arbitration clauses cannot automatically preclude court jurisdiction” in numerous instances.
 Consequently, arbitration’s applicability to monopoly disputes tends to be limited in Chinese judicial practice.

 Mediation, distinguished by its voluntary nature, offers a potential way to address monopoly disputes.
 Court mediation, serving as a fundamental part of litigation proceedings, can be organised by the court throughout the whole litigation process.
-People’s mediation and commercial mediation can also be arranged by entities like people’s mediation committees and commercial mediation organisations, well-established in China.
+People’s mediation and commercial mediation can also be arranged by entities such as people’s mediation committees and commercial mediation organisations, which are well-established in China.

 Following mediation efforts, parties can voluntarily finalise mediation agreements to resolve disputes and any breach of the agreements can subsequently be brought before the court for further dispute resolution.
-While mediation is widely recognised as a convenient and cost-effective route for conflict resolution, its utilisation in civil monopoly cases remains rare, largely due to the intricate nature of the disputes, which often makes achieving consensus between parties quite difficult.
+Although mediation is widely recognised as a convenient and cost-effective route for conflict resolution, its utilisation in civil monopoly cases remains rare – largely owing to the intricate nature of the disputes, which often makes achieving consensus between parties quite difficult.

-The costs in a civil lawsuit could consist of the litigation fee charged by the court, the attorneys’ fee and other reasonable expenses arising from the lawsuit, such as notarisation fees, travel expenses, etc.
+The costs in a civil lawsuit could consist of the litigation fee charged by the court, the attorney’s fee and other reasonable expenses arising from the lawsuit, such as notarisation fees and travel expenses.

-The Judicial Interpretation on Monopoly-related Disputes provides that the court may, upon the request of the plaintiff, include reasonable expenses incurred by the plaintiff for investigating and preventing the monopolistic act in the scope of losses for compensation.
-The typical expenses that may be supported in judicial practice include court fees, investigation and evidence collection fees (eg, notary fees, document copy fees, appraisal fees) and attorneys’ fees.
+The New Judicial Interpretation provides that the court may, upon the request of the plaintiff, include reasonable expenses incurred by the plaintiff for investigating and preventing the monopolistic act in the scope of losses for compensation.
+The typical expenses that may be supported in judicial practice include court fees, investigation and evidence collection fees (eg, notary fees, document copy fees, appraisal fees) and attorney’s fees.

 Courts will not normally order the plaintiff to provide security for the defendant’s costs.
 An exception to this is that the plaintiff applying for pre-litigation preservation should provide for security.

-As with other types of cases, against a first instance judgment of a monopoly-related dispute case, the plaintiff and the defendant will both have the right to file an appeal with the next higher-level court within the prescribed time limit after the service of the written judgment, unless it is made by the SPC.
-An appeal can be filed based on the grounds of wrongful application of law, wrongful finding of fact and procedural violation.
+As with other types of cases, against a first-instance judgment of a monopoly-related dispute case, the plaintiff and the defendant will both have the right to file an appeal with the next higher-level court within the prescribed time limit after the service of the written judgment – unless it is made by the SPC.
+An appeal can be filed based on the grounds of wrongful application of law, wrongful finding of fact, and/or procedural violation.

-It should be noted that according to the Provisions of the Supreme People’s Court on Several Issues concerning the Intellectual Property Division, the Intellectual Property Division of the SPC has jurisdiction to hear the appeals of the civil monopoly cases whose first instance trial has been concluded.
+It should be noted that according to the Provisions of the Supreme People’s Court on Several Issues concerning the Intellectual Property Court, the Intellectual Property Court of the SPC has jurisdiction to hear the appeals of the civil monopoly cases whose first-instance trial has been concluded.

 +86 10 5957 2057